ewolff/service-mesh-primer/manuscript/03-Example.md

 logging each HTTP request adds little value.
 Information about the HTTP requests is probably already included in the logs of the microservices.

-Generally speaking, Istio's logging support has the advantage that developers do not have to care about these logs at all.
-Also, the logs are uniform no matter what kind of technology is used in the microservices and how they log.
-Enforcing a common logging approach and logging format takes some effort.
-This is particularly true for microservices that use different technologies.
-So although Istio's logs might not include information from inside the microservices, they are easy to get.
-Such a log might be better than no log at all or no uniform log.

 ## Resilience {#service-mesh-resilience}